AminCharepoo/Real-Time_Task_Scheduler/README.md

 └── system_diagram.png
 ```
 ### Project Goals
 Create a Real-Time Task Scheduler that works on a queueing system and accepts interrupts.
-Interrupts can be VIP tasks that run before a normal task.
-Our Real-Time Task Scheduler will be coded in C++, and for easy visualization and consistency, we use it with a Raspberry Pi Pico.
+There are three types of tasks with three different priority levels (HIGH, LOW, VIP).
+VIP tasks interrupt currently running tasks and take priority.
+Our Real-Time Task Scheduler is coded in C++, and for easy visualization and consistency, we use it with a Raspberry Pi Pico.
 This Raspberry Pi Pico has 2 LEDs, 1 button, and 1 LCD screen.

 ## Main Functionalities
 1. Priority based task scheduling